timmackinnon/ansible-basics/04-Variables-Facts/README.md

 * _cmd_ key contains the invoked command
 * _rc_ key contains the return code from the executed command
 * _stderr_ key contains any text written to stderr
+* _stderr_lines_ contains any text written to stderr split by newlines
 * _stdout_ key contains any text writtent to stdout
 * *stdout_lines* contains any text written to stdout split by newlines